Last updated 12/2014

 The Escort Passport 9500ci's quicker installation was partly due to its idiot-proof interface box adorned with labels such

 as "Rear Laser" and "Display."
-Another time-saver is Escort's use of clip-in RJ22 wire connections, same as a landline
+Another time-saver is Escort's use of modular connections, same as a landline

 telephone handset's.
 I've never seen one come loose or fail.
 Their unit also uses color-coded wires for the radar

 antenna, laser jammers, control/display unit, speaker, everything.
 If the installer isn't color blind, if he's sober and